awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

 + `TableInput` – *Required:* A [TableInput](#aws-glue-api-catalog-tables-TableInput) object\.

   The `TableInput` object that defines the metadata table to create in the catalog\.
++ `PartitionIndexes` – An array of [PartitionIndex](#aws-glue-api-catalog-tables-PartitionIndex) objects, not more than 3 structures\.

+  A list of partition indexes, `PartitionIndex` structures, to create in the table\.

 **Response**
 + *No Response parameters\.*